COMMUNITY SERVICE AWARDS PROGRAM (SCAP)

 Establishment of the Community Service Awards Program

-As part of its mission to enhance public safety the MCAA has decided to recognize and encourage volunteer service and civic participation by correctional employees and organizations.
-The purpose MCAA CSAP is to formally recognize and honor outstanding correctional employees who give of their time and other resources to community programs or activities that promote the health or general well being of others.
-The Association hopes that recognizing correctional employees that are volunteering will inspire other correctional employee to get involved by volunteering the time, talents and skills to better their communities.
+As part of its mission to enhance public safety, the MCAA has decided to recognize and encourage volunteer service and civic participation by correctional employees and organizations.
+The purpose of MCAA CSAP is to formally recognize and honor outstanding correctional employees who give their time and other resources to community programs or activities that promote the health or general well-being of others.
+The Association hopes that recognizing correctional employees who are volunteering will inspire other correctional employees to get involved by volunteering the time, talents, and skills to better their communities.